ijambro/aeroangel/README.md

 1. Open https://snack.expo.dev in a web browser
 1. Preview it on Web, on the right side of the screen
-1. Make a change to the message between the <Text> tags, and verify that the preview changes
+1. Make a change to the message between the `<Text>` tags, and verify that the preview changes
-1. Add a new <Text> tag and write some text
+1. Add a new `<Text>` tag below the other `<Text>`, and write some new text inside it.
+Does it appear?
-1. Set the Text element's style to styles.paragraph (same as the other)
+1. Set the new `<Text>` element's style to `styles.paragraph` (same as the other).
+Does the styling change?
+1. Create another style in the StyleSheet, copied from `styles.paragraph`, but changing the `textAlign` to `right`, and setting a `color` and `backgroundColor` value to any supported CSS color (examples include `green`, `navy`, `royalblue`, `black`, etc)
+1. Change your `<Text>` element to use the style you just created.
+Does the styling change?
+1. (Optional Challenge) Change the text that says "Local files and assets can be imported...".
+Hint: You can Command-Click on an element in the JSX to open its component.
 1. (Optional) Preview on a shared virtual iOS or Android device (there is a waiting time)
 1. (Optional) Preview on your actual device using Expo Go app.
 This requires installing the Expo Go app from the App Store/Play Store.